 - Heat the olive oil in a large wide pan (like a Dutch oven) over medium heat.
 Add the onion, carrots, celery and a pinch of salt and freshly ground pepper.
 Cook for 10 minutes until vegetables are soft and tender.

 - Add in the garlic, lentils, vegetable broth, bay leaves, thyme, rosemary and bring to a boil.
 Reduce heat to a low, cover and simmer for 30-35 minutes until lentils are tender.
 Stir every 5 minutes or so, making sure vegetables aren't sticking to the bottom of the pan.
-You may need to add more vegetable broth/water.
+You may need to add more vegetable broth/water- I like to start with 3 cups broth and go from there, you may use up to 4 cups.
 Once lentils are cooked, whisk in the tomato paste.

 - While the lentils are cooking, make the potatoes.
 Place the potatoes in a medium saucepan and cover by 1-inch with water.
 Stir in the salt and bring water to a boil.
 Reduce heat to medium and simmer potatoes until they are fork tender, about 15 minutes.